uqfoundation/pathos/README.md

 The high-level ``pool.map`` interface, yields a ``map`` implementation that hides the RPC internals from the user.
-With ``pool.map``, the user can launch their code in parallel, and as a distributed service, using standard python and without writing a line of server or parallel batch code.
+With ``pool.map``, the user can launch their code in parallel, and as a distributed service, using standard Python and without writing a line of server or parallel batch code.

 RPC servers and communication in general is known to be insecure.
 However,